Welcome to today's edition of the Rush 24-7 podcast.

 Well, I agree with you, but I think it's not just happening in the Senate.

-I I think I think it's all about getting rid of the structure and the systems, the traditions, the institutions that have kept this country great.
+I think it's all about getting rid of the structure and the systems, the traditions, the institutions that have kept this country great.

 I think all of this is about breaking all of them down.

-And it would have been something along the lines of Mr. President Parliamentary inquiry.
+And it would have been something along the lines of Mr. President, parliamentary inquiry.

 And it is a press in the Senate.

-They tried to change the precedent of the Senate yesterday, and the reason they did it, Rush, if the amendment was read, there was absolutely no way, and least most people believe that health care could be passed before Christmas.
+And the reason they did it, Rush, if the amendment was read, there was absolutely no way, at least most people believe, that health care could be passed before Christmas.

 Right, exactly.